 Amino acids form the building blocks of muscle and these are found in protein.
 By consuming protein straight after exercise, you ensure a ready supply for muscles to rebuild and recover quickly.

-But it’s not just exercisers that can benefit from homemade protein smoothies.
+But it’s not just exercisers that can benefit from protein-packed smoothies.
 People who don’t eat meat or dairy can sometimes find themselves deficient in some nutrients, including protein.
 So, sipping on a vegan protein shake can help you to nourish your body with the macros it needs.

 Choosing the Best Protein Powder